Bangladesh flag Bangladesh Beach Holidays

 Bangladesh is tourist-friendly but has some key cultural and legal rules:

-Avoid using public transport if you are travelling alone, especially at night, due to the risk of violent crime.
+Avoid using rickshaws, taxis, buses, or trains alone, especially at night, due to a high risk of violent crime and robbery.

 Bonus tips:

-Arrange taxis in advance at airports to avoid touts, theft, and overcharging.
+Arrange taxis in advance at airports to avoid theft, harassment, and being overcharged by touts.

 More information